Duncan Wilson (diplomat)

 Sir Archibald Duncan Wilson GCMG (12 August 1911 – 20 September 1983) was a British diplomat and Master of Corpus Christi College, Cambridge.

+Background

+Wilson was born on 12 August 1911 in Winchester to Archibald Edward Wilson, German teacher at Winchester College, and Ethel Wilson, daughter of banker and financier Felix Schuster.
+His father died during his childhood, in 1923.
+Wilson's youngest sister was the philosopher Mary Warnock.
+Another younger sister, Grizel, married his Balliol friend, the historian and civil servant Michael Balfour.

+Wilson was educated at Sandroyd School then Winchester College and Balliol College, Oxford, where he studied Classics.

 Career

-Wilson was born on 12 August 1911 in Winchester to Archibald Edward Wilson, German teacher at Winchester College, and Ethel Wilson, daughter of banker and financier Felix Schuster.
-He was educated at Sandroyd School then Winchester College and Balliol College, Oxford, where he studied Classics.

-After his studies in Oxford he applied for the Diplomatic Service but due to a back ailment was not successful.
+After his studies in Oxford he applied for the Diplomatic Service but due to a chest ailment was not successful.
 He then spent a year teaching in Westminster School and then joined the British Museum as assistant keeper in 1937.

-During the war the opportunity arose to join the Foreign Office; after the war, he served in Berlin for the Allied Control Commission for Germany.
+During World War II, in which he served in the Ministry of Information and the Ministry of Economic Warfare, the opportunity arose to join the Foreign Office.
+After the war, he served in Berlin for the Allied Control Commission for Germany.

 He then specialized in Communist affairs and held the following positions: